2005 (P) California State Quarter

 Description

 The 2005 (P) California State Quarter is a quarter produced at the Philadelphia Mint as part of the State Quarters 1999-2008 series.
-Total mintage reached 257.2 million.
-The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon, while the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
-Designed by John Flanagan/Don Everhart.
+The U.S. Mint produced 257.2 million examples, making this ranked 4th of 11 mint variants by mintage, with 8% of production.
+The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon and the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
+The reverse depicts naturalist John Muir gazing at Yosemite Valley's Half Dome, with a California condor soaring overhead.
+The design honors Muir's conservation legacy that helped establish the national parks system.
+California, Minnesota, Oregon, Kansas, and West Virginia.
+Satin finish specimens from mint sets were produced.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $0 to $6 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5.67 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #14034.
-The 50 State Quarters Program (1999-2008) was the most successful numismatic program in U.S. The program revitalized coin collecting in America.
-Key issues include the 2004-D Wisconsin "Extra Leaf" varieties and various proof/silver proof versions.

 External References